indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * PyO3 crate upgraded from 0.17 to 0.18.
 * Rust project `Cargo.toml` and `Cargo.lock` file updated to use latest versions of packages.
+* Upgraded `cargo-lock` and `cargo_toml` crates.
+This should fix problems reading Cargo manifests and lock files generated with newer versions of Rust.
+This may fix errors in `pyoxidizer rust-project-licensing` commands due to failure to handle newer Cargo features.

 .. _version_0_24_0: